 The Deferred Compensation Expense account should be reported as contra to the Warrants Outstanding account in stockholders’ equity rather than as an asset.

 The apparent reason for this treatment is that the firm has not yet paid for the services and has not yet received them.
 On 31 December of each year from 2018 through 2022, this journal entry would be recorded:

 Thus, the balance of the deferred account will be reduced to zero on 31 December 2022.
 If the warrants are exercised on 2 January 2023, this entry would be recorded:

 It should be noted that the entry is made without considering the stock’s market value on the exercise date.

-At the end of 20×5, this journal entry is recorded to amortize the reminder of the deferral:
+At the end of 20×5, the following journal entry is recorded as follows to amortize the remainder of the deferral:

 The equity account reflects a sale for $88 per share.

-When a variety of plans operate at the same time, the disclosures can be fairly complex.
-For firms registering with the SEC, even more information must be provided.
+When different plans operate simultaneously, the disclosures can be fairly complex.
+For firms registering with the Securities and Exchange Commission (SEC), even more, information must be provided.